How to get ahead in marketing: top tips from a CIM Fellow

 When it comes to day to day advice, everyone’s got some golden kernel of wisdom to share – and when it relates to the minutiae of life it doesn’t always matter whether it came from Auntie Dawn or Gandhi.
 But when it comes to advice on specialist topics – stuff like your forthcoming wisdom tooth surgery, renting or buying your first home, or how to get ahead in marketing – you want to know your source of information is stamped with a seal of approval!

-Brevity’s Marketing Director, Kaia Vincent, has recently become a Fellow of the Chartered Institute of Marketing (CIM); the main professional association and leading training and qualification provider for marketers in the UK.
+Brevity’s Marketing Director, Kaia Vincent FCIM, was awarded a Fellowship by the Chartered Institute of Marketing (CIM) in 2018; the main professional association and leading training and qualification provider for marketers in the UK.

-The CIM Fellowship is the highest-ranking member level and has been awarded to Kaia in recognition of her senior and strategic level of experience.
+The CIM Fellowship is the highest-ranking member level and Kaia has been selected in recognition of her senior and strategic level of experience.

 So, if you’re looking for advice on how to further your marketing career, take this advice from a lady who’s been there, done that and got the t-shirt (or should we say cape because she is a Fellow now, after all) …